Canon 600D vs Olympus E-M10 II

 It is notable that the 600D has a microphone port, which is missing on the E-M10 II.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the 600D and the E-M10 II have been discontinued, but can regularly be found used on eBay.
+Both the 600D and the E-M10 II have been discontinued, but can regularly be found used on ebay.
 The 600D was replaced by the Canon 650D, while the E-M10 II was followed by the Olympus E-M10 III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the 600D and E-M10 II can be found, respectively, in the Canon 600D Manual (free pdf) or the online Olympus E-M10 II Manual.

 So what is the bottom line?
 Is the Canon 600D better than the Olympus E-M10 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.